fktona/fktona/README.md

 *   🌍  I'm based in Nigeria
 *   ✉️  You can contact me at [adetona.fk@gmail.com](mailto:adetona.fk@gmail.com
-*   🤝  I'm open to collaborating on Any frontend related web app### Skills
+*   🤝  I'm open to collaborating on any Sowftware development Project